 I could talk a lot more about why a branding study is a good idea.
 But here are three reasons why branding studies are absolutely prerequisite to an effective social media strategy:

 1) Social media is about people and not about technology.

-I’ve noticed that some of the organizations seeking social media strategies without a willingness to invest the time, resources, and energy in a branding study seem to think that social media is about creating something like rules to manage technology.
-This could not be further from the truth.
-Social media helps create connections between the people behind the computer screens and other people behind computer screens, objects, or institutions.
+I’ve noticed that some of the organizations seem to think that social media is about creating something like “rules to manage technology.”
+This isn’t the whole story.
+Social media helps create connections between the people (or, critically, between people and your institution).
 Digital engagement is engagement.
 There’s a person on the other side of that computer – just as I am on the other side of this one.
 (Hi, reader!)
-Deciding how many times a day to post on Facebook is important – but knowing what to post to make sure that it underscores your organization’s identity and creates meaningful connections is harder to know and it is way more important.
+Deciding how many times a day to post on Facebook is important – but knowing what to post so that it underscores your organization’s identity and creates meaningful connections is harder to know and can be much more important.

 2) Social media is an extension of what you do offline.

 3) Social media changes.
-Your brand does not.
+Your brand and mission do not (as often).

 Let’s keep going crazy and sharing urgency about the need to create social media strategies!
 We need those!
 But we need branding studies first – and the creation of this asset needs to happen with input from board members and executive leadership.
 It’s a big process but it is an extremely important one.
 An organization needs to know itself in order to be true to itself on social media.